o3de/o3de.org/content/docs/contributing/to-docs/blog-posts.md

 * O3DE strategy, **if** you are actively participating in a SIG around feature or product strategy, **and** have the approval of a SIG.

 * Interviews with, or profiles of, important and established community members.
-People put a human face on a technical product, and the world reliably likes to hear what they have to say.
+People put a human face on a technical product, and the world reliably likes to hear humans say they have to say.
+In this case, it should be professional observations, knowledge, and commentary&mdash;and shuld be specifically related to O3DE.
+Personal opinions, as ever, should be largely technical.

 * Write with strong grammar and an eye for easy readability.
 Rambling monologues may get a gentle request for editorial review and a number of suggestions to "tighten it up".
-The reader's time is precious, so compressinf your thoughts into short, information-dense sentences with regular paragraph breaks is just respectful.
+The reader's time is precious, so compressing your thoughts into short, information-dense sentences with regular paragraph breaks is just respectful.

 * Include images and diagrams wherever appropriate.